brsr/tsk/README.md

     install.packages("isotone")
     devtools::install_github(repo="brsr/tsk")

+The package contains one function, `tsk`.
+Type `?tsk` for detailed help on the function.
+An example:

+    > tsk( c(1, 10, 100, 1000), 20, c(0, 3, 17, 20) )
+    $use.log.doses
+    calculations done using the logs of the doses?
+                                              TRUE
+    $trim
+    [1] 0
+    $was.smoothed
+    [1] FALSE
+    $LD50
+    [1] 31.62278
+    $gsd
+    geometric standard deviation of LD50 estimate
+                                         1.296928
+    $conf.int
+    [1] 18.99717 52.63942
+    attr(,"conf.level")
+    [1] 0.95

 This code was written several years ago.
 It runs and produces valid results, but may not be written in a contemporary R idiom.

 This package was formerly located at https://r-forge.r-project.org/projects/tskarber/ .
-The R-forge project is being kept around to direct existing users (all 5 of them) here.
+The R-forge project is being kept around to direct any existing users here.
 Any future updates will happen on Github.

 ## Citations